-</r:GeographicLocationCodeDelineation>
+</r:GeographicLocationCodeRepresentationBase>

-GeographicStructureCodeDelineation
+GeographicStructureCodeRepresentationBase

-Delineation for the direct use of a GeographicStructureCode as a GeographicStructureRepresentation or GeographicStructureDomain.
+RepresentationBase for the direct use of a GeographicStructureCode as a GeographicStructureRepresentation or GeographicStructureDomain.
 This relieves the user of creating a secondary Code List reflecting the same information and retains contextual information in the use of Geographic Structures as response domains or representations.
 References the GeographicStructure used, identifies which code is being used based on the AuthorizationSouce and allows specifying which codes to exclude from a set, similar to specific object exclusion from a Scheme Reference.

-GeographicStructureCodeDelineation
+GeographicStructureCodeRepresentationBase

 Extension base: VersionableType

-GeographicStructureCodeDelineationName (0..n)
+GeographicStructureCodeRepresentationBaseName (0..n)

 Label (0..n)